 - Worker accommodation must be provided

-- Budget documents which show projected payments for salaries
+- Budget documents that show projected payments for salaries

-Steps to be taken by a religious worker:
+Steps to be taken by a religious worker visa:

 The R1 visa applicant must go through the following steps: